Section 5: Board policy

 (d) Results of any self-evaluations conducted pursuant to subsection (10) of this section.

-In this revised rule, local board policy requirements have been substantially simplified.
-Much of the specific procedural requirements in the previous rule have been moved to other sections of the rule.
-The board policy section now is focused on the local board’s authorization of each ALE program operated by the district.
+The board policy section is focused on the local board’s authorization of each ALE program operated by the district.

 Q. The ALE rules state that the school district board of directors "must adopt and annually review written policies authorizing such alternative learning experiences…" Does this mean that a district must have a separate board policy for each of the ALE programs operated by the district?